jorgecarleitao/pyglet-gui/docs/viewer.rst

         The size must include all graphics and possible children the viewer has; this is the bounding box of the viewer to avoid overlaps.

+        The default implementation returns (self.width, self.height).

     When the parent has the size of all its children, it sets the position of the Viewer, using :meth:`set_position`:

     .. method:: set_position

+        :param x:
+        :param y:

         A setter for the position of the viewer.
-Calls :meth:`layout` afterwards.
+Calls :meth:`layout` after to ensure the graphics are also set.

     .. method:: layout

-        Places graphical elements in the correct positions.
-Implementation is made by subclasses.
+        Places graphical elements in the correct positions in relation to the viewer's position.

+        Default implementations does nothing.

-    The glue that defines the functionality of the viewer is the method :meth:`reset_size`, which is worth transliterating::
+    What defines the functionality of the viewer is the method :meth:`reset_size`, which is worth transliterating::

         def reset_size(self, reset_parent=True):